faloodadev/Pridee/replit.md

-# Evict Discord Bot - Replit Setup
+# Pride Discord Bot - Replit Setup

 ## Project Overview

-This is a full-featured Discord bot called "Evict" that provides comprehensive server management, moderation, music playback, and various utility features.
+This is a full-featured Discord bot called "Pride" that provides comprehensive server management, moderation, music playback, and various utility features.
 The bot is written in Python using a custom fork of discord.py (meow.py) and is designed to run with sharding support for large-scale Discord server deployments.

 ## Current State